top of page

 Target-decoy strategy (TDS)

-The field also benefited from the development of MaxQuant (2008) and its in-built search engine Andromeda (2011)—the first proteomics platform dedicated to high-mass accuracy and accurate resolution datasets.
-MaxQuant also provided, for the first time, a platform that could preprocess large volumes of spectra with isotopic resolution.
+The field also benefited from the development of MaxQuant (2008) and its in-built search engine Andromeda (2011), which was the first proteomics platform dedicated to high-mass accuracy datasets.

 1. The first publications reporting ~10,000 proteins in cell lines using shotgun proteomics.